 New functions and features in MicrosoftML

-MicrosoftML is a machine learning package for R from the Microsoft Data Science team.
-MicrosoftML brings increased speed, performance and scale for handling a large corpus of text data and high-dimensional categorical data in R models with just a few lines of code.
+MicrosoftML is a machine learning package for R, created by the Microsoft Data Science team.
+MicrosoftML brings increased speed, performance and scale for handling a large corpus of text data, and high-dimensional categorical data in R models, with just a few lines of code.
 It also includes five fast, highly accurate learners that are included in Azure Machine Learning.

 In CTP 2.0, MicrosoftML includes new image and test featurization functions, as well as support for parallelizable models with rxExecby.